 College & Society Endorsements

-The National Blood Authority greatly appreciates and acknowledges the input received from the clinical community in producing the Patient Blood Management Guidelines.
+The National Blood Authority (NBA) greatly appreciates and acknowledges the input received from the clinical community in producing the Patient Blood Management Guidelines.
 We are pleased to acknowledge that the following organisations have formally endorsed Module 4 - Critical Care:

 - Australasian College for Emergency Medicine

 - Australian and New Zealand College of Anaesthetists

 - Australian and New Zealand Intensive Care Society

 - Australian and New Zealand Society of Blood Transfusion